KorfLab/exam/README.md

 	+ entropy threshold (default 1.4 bits)
 + There is an option for soft masking (lowercase instead of Ns)

-This is what the output should look like for the E.coli genome.
+An example output for the E. coli genome is shown below.

 ```
 >NC_000913.3 Escherichia coli str.
 K-12 substr.
 MG1655, complete genome